merovex-press/stranded-series/docs/AA-Appendix/business-plan.md

 ### Genres

 Stranded is an Alternate/Alternative History genre series.
-It includes elements of other genres to appeal to different audiences:
-* Political Thriller - set against the backdrop of a political power struggle.
+The Genre Research table below shows there are three genre keyword paths that all point to the same best-seller list.
+Stranded is a political thriller (set against the backdrop of a political power struggle.
 They usually involve various extra-legal plots, designed to give political power to someone, while his opponents try to stop him.
-Political corruption, terrorism, and warfare are common themes.  [@PoliticalThriller2020]
+Political corruption, terrorism, and warfare are common themes).  [@PoliticalThriller2020]

 Table: Genre Research